corpsecouch/corpsecouch.github.io/src/articles/archive/designing-for-the-80-20/index.md

 ---
 title: 'Designing for the 80/20'
 subtitle: 'Every part of your design is important, especially the edge cases.'
+description: Every part of your design is important, especially the edge cases.
 date: '2024-08-19T12:00'
 layout: 'article'
 preview: